zaiisao/Documentation/en/Video/audio_profile_mac.md

 # Set the Stereo/High-quality Audio Profile
 ## Feature Description

-A high-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
+High-fidelity audio is essential for professional audio scenarios, such as for podcasts and singing competitions.
 For example, podcasts require stereo and high-fidelity audio.
-The high-fidelity audio refers to an audio profile with a 48-KHz sampling rate and a 192-Kbps bitrate.
+High-fidelity audio refers to an audio profile with a 48-KHz sampling rate and a 192-Kbps bitrate.

 ## Implementation